vaaibhavkumar/DAX_Samples/SomeSQLQUestions.md

 SELECT Name FROM Customers WHERE ReferredBy <> 2;

 <b>What will be the result of the query?
 Why?
 What would be a better way to write it?</b>

+<b>Ans: Important Term / Concept is: SQL Server uses three-valued logic (True, False, Unknows), which can be troublesome for programmers accustomed to the more satisfying two-valued logic (TRUE or FALSE) </b>